sdruby/sdruby/README.markdown

 Here's a breakdown of the first phase.

 ### Tasks ###

-- Add simple auth for editing/deleting podcast episodes
+- Get running length and file size (in bytes) for all episodes
-- Move podcast files over to sdruby.com (update links accordingly)
-- Add permanent redirects for old podcast links
+- Update feedburner feed with new iTunes-compatible RSS feed

 ### Completed ###
+- Add simple auth for editing/deleting podcast episodes [Rob]
+- Move podcast files over to sdruby.com (update links accordingly) [Rob]
+- Add permanent redirects for old podcast links [Rob]
 - Add support for image attachments via Paperclip [Patrick]
 - Update rake task to import old attachments into new setup [Patrick]
 - Update podcast image on iTunes [Patrick]